-Department Y 4-H/FFA/HYA Division Y1 Beef Superintendent: K.C.
-Youngblood & Kim Scott Committee: Lorrie Scott & Benny Capron PREMIUMS For all classes unless stated otherwise Blue - \$4.50 Red - \$3.25 White \$1.75
+Department Y 4-H/FFA/HYA Division Y1 Beef

+Superintendent: K.C.
+Youngblood & Kim Scott Committee: Bennie Capron

+PREMIUMS For all classes unless stated otherwise Blue - \$4.50 Red - \$3.25 White \$1.75

-- 1. 4-H/FFA/HYA members should refer to general rules governing 4-H/FFA/HYA livestock exhibits concerning 4-H/FFA/HYA premiums and animal health requirements. - 2.
-All market steers, regardless of breed, will be shown by weights. - 3.
-Market Heifers will show against Market Steers - 4.
-Plaques will be awarded by the fair association to the Champion Female of each breed, provided there are 3 or more animals, exhibited by 2 or more exhibitors in each division. - 5.
+- Exhibitors should refer to general rules governing 4-H/FFA/HYA livestock exhibits 1. concerning 4-H/FFA/HYA premiums and animal health requirements. - Market beef and Feeder calves, regardless of breed and sex, will be shown by 2. - Awards will be given by the fair association to the Champion Female of each 3. breed, provided there are 3 or more animals, exhibited by 2 or more exhibitors in each division. - 4.
 Note: Calves can be shown in either the bucket calf class or Jr. Heifer class, but not both.
-Heifers shown in feeder calf class cannot be shown in age respective heifer class.
+Heifers shown in feeder calf class cannot be shown in age respective heifer class

-- 1000 Sr. Beef Fitting & Showing ages 14-18

-- 1001 Int.
-Beef Fitting & Showing ages 10-13

-- 1002 Jr. Beef Fitting & Showing ages 7-9
+Sr. Beef Showmanship ages 14-18 1000 1001 Int.
+Beef Showmanship ages 10-13 1002 Jr. Beef Showmanship ages 7-9